cekvenich/mgt/docs/README.md

 ﻿
 # Eng.
-Tooling and Managment Budget
+Tooling and Management Budget
 by Vic Cekvenich

 # Eng.
 Tooling

-There are organization where top managment jokes about: I don't even know why we are spending $60K per month on AWS.
+There are organization where top management jokes about: I don't even know why we are spending $60K per month on AWS.
 And they do that with pride.

 One way to manage is to plan what you should be spending.
 That allows you to the compare and monitor to what you are spending on tech.
 And it does not have boring, you can just come up with some ideal spending.
 Here is some ideas to help you with your budget line items:

 ## #1: Development / IDE

-- Development is now moving into the cloud, so instead of running VS Code localy, you would run it in your cloud linux box - a bit similar to CodeAnywhere.com.
+- Development is now moving into the cloud, so instead of running VS Code locally, you would run it in your cloud Linux box - a bit similar to CodeAnywhere.com.
 And more secure than local development :
 <br/>
 <img src="0ideVSCode.png" height="500">